-Blue Sky Plan® software also allows planning for cases without a CT scan - STL models only.
+Blue Sky Plan® software also allows planning of cases without CT scan - STL models only.

-If a user plans a case without a CT scan, the imported models might not be oriented properly (the orientation does not match the head in the bottom left of the 3D view).
+If a user plans a case without a CT scan, the imported models might not be oriented properly (its orientation does not match the head in the bottom left of the 3D view).
 This makes planning very difficult.
-For these cases, Blue Sky Plan has a model alignment dialog, which opens when selecting the planning type of the "Import models".
+For these cases the Blue Sky Plan has a model alignment dialog, which opens during selection of type of planning "Import models".
 You can import one or several models.
-For alignment, it is necessary to select the primary model (ideally Maxilla) through which the alignment is done.
-The user also needs to specify if the model is a Dentated Arch or Edentulous Arch.
+For alignment it is necessary though to select primary model (ideally Maxilla) by which alignment is done.
+User also needs to specify if the model is Dentated Arch or Edentulous Arch.

-In the next step, the user marks three dots on the model to help the software align the models properly (to match the orientation of the BSP coordinate system).
-The rest of the models will be aligned relative to the alignment of the primary model.
+In the next step the user marks three dots on the model to help the software to align the models properly(to match the orientation of BSP coordinate system) The rest of the models will be aligned relatively to the alignment of the primary model.

-In the last step, the user can manually fine-tune the primary model using the grid.
-If several models were imported, they will move together as a group.
+In the last step you can manually fine tune the primary model using grid.
+If several models were imported they'll be moving together as a group.